Online Clinical Nurse Leader Programs

 In contrast, institutional accreditation is the accreditation of an entire institution.
 The Council for Higher Education Accreditation (CHEA), a US Department of Education branch, approves seven regional institutional accrediting bodies.
 These regional institutional accrediting bodies are responsible for institutional accreditation within a particular geography of the United States.

-Prospective students should also verify whether a program accepts students from their home state and meets licensing criteria in the states where a student intends to seek licensure after graduation.
-Prospective students can usually find this data on school websites or by contacting them directly.
+Prospective students should also verify whether a program accepts students from their home state and meets licensing criteria in the states where they intend to seek licensure after graduation.
+Prospective students can find this data on school websites or by contacting them directly.

 Typical Admissions Requirements for CNL Degrees